ethyca/fidesops/docs/fidesops/docs/development/overview.md

 - `make reset-db` - tears down the Fidesops postgres db, then recreates and re-runs migrations.
 - `make quickstart` - runs a quick, five minute quickstart that talks to the Fidesops API to execute privacy requests
 - `make check-migrations` - verifies there are no un-run migrations
-- `make docs-serve` - spins up just the docs
+- `make docs-serve` - spins up just the docs, which you can visit at `http://0.0.0.0:8000/fidesops/`

 See [Makefile](https://github.com/ethyca/fidesops/blob/main/Makefile) for more options.